"She is clothed in strength and dignity

 In 2007, Professor Judith Fischer identified the genetic cause of NLSD-M as mutations in PNPLA2 gene, which encodes Adipose Triglyceride Lipase (ATGL).
 ATGL is an essential enzyme which break down triglyceride (TG) for mitochondrial b-oxidation to produce cellular energy.
 When both alleles of PNPLA2 are mutated, NLSD-M occurs.
 Patients’ muscles become fatty and lose power.
 As shown in Figure 1, there are no common mutations for NLSD-M found.
 A variety kind of mutations expanding the entire PNPLA2 gene have been identified (Figure 1), which makes it difficult to develop gene editing therapy.

-So far, approximately ~100 patients with NLSD-M haven been identified (Figure 2).
+So far, approximately ~100 patients with NLSD-M have been identified (Figure 2).
 Patients with NLSD-M are distributed globally.
 Italy and China have 20~50 patients.
 Japan has several.
 Other countries have a couple of patients.

 One of the reasons why such a small number of patients have been identified is un-awareness or less information of this disease.
 Primary and even expert physicians or other medical professionals do not know this disease well.
 In fact, many patients with NLSD-M have been suffering from mis-, un-, and delayed diagnosis.
 It often takes a couple of decades for patients to receive proper diagnosis.